-The focus of the Trustees activities in the year to 31 August 2021 was, as is normal, centred on considering the applications made for assistance from the Funds and assessing the financial circumstances of the applicants so that, as far as possible, support could be targeted to their best possible advantage.
+The focus of the Trustees activities in the year to 31 August 2022 was, as is normal, centred on considering the applications made for assistance from the Funds and assessing the financial circumstances of the applicants so that, as far as possible, support could be targeted to their best possible advantage.

 The Trustees met on 7 occasions in the year to consider applications for grants and loans.
-Additionally in urgent cases which arise between meetings the Convener in conjunction with the Accountant is authorised to make grants and seek homologation at the next meeting.
-The Trustees awarded 69 grants totalling £165,704 (2020, £221,250).
-No loans were awarded or advanced in the course of the year (2020 £NIL).
+Additionally in urgent cases which arise between meetings the Convener and Vice-Convenor, in conjunction with the Accountant are authorised to make grants and seek homologation at the next meeting.
+The Trustees awarded 113 grants totalling £318,401 (2021, £165,704).
+No loans were awarded or advanced in the course of the year (2021 £NIL).